Midnight In America Home Page

 It's one of God's ways of separating the wheat from the chaff, the true from the false.

 I find it amazing how ingenious God is.
-Even some scriptures which prove the validity of the Law of Moses for believers in Jesus today are taken to mean the opposite.
+Even some scriptures which prove the validity of the Law of Moses for believers in Jesus today are twisted to mean the opposite.
 These very words will judge them at the last day.
-Here's one example:
+Here’s one example:

 So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths (Col 2:16).